nikiluk/signalife-moo-3d-topographic-mapping/README.md

 1. Prerequisites Python 3.5 + numpy + pandas + os + scipy.interpolate
 2. In surfaceplot.py, set singleFolder to the folder where the profile bins have been stocked
-3. Launch the scrypt, the visualization is built using plotly extention
+3. Launch the script, the visualization is built using plotly extension